- Bite-sized Trips

-American Dollars all the way.
-As Vietnamese Dong is a closed currency you will need to be sure to bring American Dollars with you in small denominations so that you can use them in a pinch.
-Once you arrive in Vietnam you can simply get the local currency out of ATMs and Banks.
-I also highly recommend bringing a bunch of $1, $5 & $10 bills as these are great for tipping bell boys, guides, and drivers (saves you having to find change for 80,000 Dong when you can just hand over $2).
+We recommend to take your US Dollars in small denominations so that you can use them in a pinch.
+Bringing a bunch of $1, $5 & $10 bills are great for tipping and entrance fees, as well as saving you having to find change for 80,000 Dong when you can just hand over $2!

 As Vietnam is still so heavily dollarized, it is possible to pay in Dollar for many local goods and services – even if you may receive your change in Dong.
 Ultimately, it is best to carry a 50/50 split of Dollar and Dong with you at all times as otherwise you’ll either never have the right amount or need a rucksack for your money!